RBT Module 1: Lesson 5 – Readings

 Essential Reading

-The UK Society for Behaviour Analysis (UK-SBA) seeks to contribute to public wellbeing both through the application of Behaviour Analysis and by ensuring that behaviour analysts practice safely, competently and ethically.
-In the below document, they provide an overview of the development of behavior over time and across the world.
-The document also discusses the dangers of unregulated practice.
+The UK Society for Behaviour Analysis (UK-SBA) aims to contribute to public wellbeing by promoting the safe, competent, and ethical practice of behaviour analysis.
+The following document provides an overview of the development of behaviour analysis globally and highlights the dangers of unregulated practice:

 UK Society for Behaviour Analysis (2019).
 Behaviour Analysis: From Science to Profession

-Earlier in this lesson, we mentioned the results of a study that evaluated the results of an attempt to roll out the use of Functional Assessments in the United States.
-When you read this study, consider why the short training provided may not have been effective in teaching education staff to use functional assessment and use function-based, non-aversive interventions.
+Earlier in this lesson, we mentioned a study evaluating the rollout of Functional Assessments in US schools.
+As you read, consider why short training initiatives may fail to equip education staff to use function-based, non-aversive interventions.

 Optional Reading